-Josephine Baker: France's adopted Black superstar immortalised
+Josephine Baker: France's adopted black superstar immortalised

 Ilana Navaro, who made a documentary about Baker, said she "transformed bananas, the ultimate racist symbols, into phallic trophies".

-Baker became a fashion idol, deluged with dresses by designers, and kept control of her image by working with illustrator Paul Colin, who created some of the most enduring images of her.
+Baker became a fashion idol, deluged with dresses by designers, and kept control of her brand by working with illustrator Paul Colin, who created some of the most enduring images of her.

 Her 1931 hit song "Two Loves" made her a diva, a reputation further boosted by her lead role as the Tunisian singer in the 1935 movie "Princess Tam Tam".